George Chou

 "George" Chou Chin Nan (born 24 September 1975) is a Taiwanese racing driver currently competing in the TCR Asia Series.
 Having previously competed in the GT Asia Series, Porsche Carrera Cup Asia and Lamborghini Super Trofeo Asia amongst others.

 Racing career

 Chou began his career in 2007 in the China Formula Open Series.
-In 2010 he switched to the Volkswagen Scirocco Cup China.
+In 2010, he switched to the Volkswagen Scirocco Cup China.
 He won the Japan Touring Car Championship in 2011.
-From 2011-14 he raced in the Ferrari Challenge Asia Pacific, Lamborghini Super Trofeo Asia, Porsche Carrera Cup Asia and GT Asia Series.
+From 2011 to 2014, he raced in the Ferrari Challenge Asia Pacific, Lamborghini Super Trofeo Asia, Porsche Carrera Cup Asia and GT Asia Series.

-In September 2015 it was announced that he would race in the TCR Asia Series and TCR International Series, driving a SEAT León Cup Racer for Roadstar Racing.
+In September 2015, it was announced that Chou would race in the TCR Asia Series and TCR International Series, driving a SEAT León Cup Racer for Roadstar Racing.
 Chou claimed his first TCR Asia pole position in Singapore.